High Speed Two

 Since the proposed route was published in 2010, BBOWT has worked hard to reduce the impacts of HS2 on wildlife.
 BBOWT led the local campaign to speak up for wildlife, called for a Strategic Environmental Assessment of the project and encouraged people to take part in public events.

-What BBOWT is doing to improve the future for wildlife and impacts on our nature reserves
+What is BBOWT doing to improve the future for wildlife and impacts on our nature reserves?

 BBOWT continues to push for improvements where we can.
 The Wildlife Trusts are represented on the Ecology Review Group for HS2, which will examine the impacts of the construction and operation of the line.
 The Ecology Review Group will also ensure that targets for replacing habitats and dealing with impacts on protected species are actually met.